Tharparkar: History

+Prior to the partition of India, there was a very strong cultural and trading connection between Tharparkar, Gujarat and Rajasthan, which continued for some years after partition, before the border became sealed.

+Large parts of Tharparkar were captured by Indian forces during the Indo-Pakistani war of 1971 in the Chachro Raid.
+They were returned to Pakistan only after signing of the Shimla Pact in 1972.

+On 31 October 1990, the district was divided into the Tharparkar and Mirpur Khas Districts.
+On 17 April 1993, Umerkot District was carved out of Tharparkar.

 Geography

 Tharparkar district lies between 69° 3′ 35″ E and 71° 7′ 47″ E longitudes, and between 24° 9′ 35″ N and 25° 43′ 6″ N latitudes.
 To its east, the district borders the Jaisalmer, Barmer and Jalore districts of Rajasthan in India.
 To the south, it borders the Kutch district of Gujarat in India.
 Umerkot district lies to its north while Badin and Mirpur Khas districts are to its west.

 Climate and environment

-The district has a tropical desert (Köppen: BWh) climate.
+The district has a tropical semi arid (Köppen: BSh) climate.
 During summer, it is extremely hot during the day, while nights are much cooler.
 April, May and June are the hottest months and December, January and February are the coldest months.
 The mean maximum and minimum temperatures during winter are 28 °C and 9 °C, respectively.
 There are wide fluctuations in annual rainfall and the yearly average in some areas is as low as 100 mm.
 Most precipitation occurs between July and September, during the south-west monsoon.

 Since 1997 the highest recorded annual rainfall was 1306 mm in 2011.
 Tharparkar has been suffering a drought for several decades and the provincial government has declared Tharparkar as a drought-affected area.
 Tharparkar was officially declared as in a drought in 1968, 1978, 1985, 1986, 1987, 1995, 1996, 1999, 2001, 2004, 2005, 2007, 2012, 2013, 2014, 2015 and 2018.